DrSridharPalle/Course-1-Deep-Learning-Mastery-Build-Your-AI-Foundation/README.md

 2. **Open the Notebook from Google Drive**:
    - Navigate to your Google Drive using a web browser.
-   - Locate the specific notebook you want to run (e.g., `Section4/notebook.ipynb`).
+   - Locate the specific notebook you want to run.
    - Right-click on the notebook file and select **Open with > Google Colaboratory**.
 This will directly open the notebook in Google Colab.

 3. **Follow the Setup Instructions in the Notebook**: